blex-max/expos/docs/usage.md

 ## Annotations Made

-For a full guide to the theory behind these annotations see [Concepts](concepts.md).

 These are the header lines from an output VCF describing the INFO fields added.
 The `[]` notation indicates which element of the array holds the data in question where the INFO field added is an array.
 Arrays are 0-indexed, matching how `bcftools` addresses them (so `INFO/QRK[0]` is the effect size and `INFO/QRK[1]` the p-value).

 ```